Asha-Empire/Game-Story/README.md

 #### 2576...

-But everything changed In 2576 with the discovery of a natural wormhole that appeared near the dwarf planet Orcus.
-Because of no settlement on the dwarf planet Orcus, they initially thought the determined wormhole was a reflection of the planet's moon Vanth, but when a explorer drones revealed the truths, the USSS navy has been protected the wormhole and wouldn't let anyone get close.
+But everything changed In 2576 with the discovery of a natural wormhole that appeared near the dwarf planet **Orcus**.
+Because of no settlement on the dwarf planet **Orcus**, they initially thought the determined wormhole was a reflection of the planet's moon **Vanth**, but when a explorer drones revealed the truths, the **USSS** navy has been protected the wormhole and wouldn't let anyone get close.

 #### 2580...